5th Hussar Regiment (France): In Connecticut

 In December 1780, two dozen Hussar horsemen deserted and fled from their winter quarters in Lebanon into the woods to the south.
 The Legion itself may have wintered in Trumbull, Connecticut, according to Huldah Hawley, who said that she cooked for the French for fear that they would kill her because her husband was a known Tory.
 Lauzun's Legion encamped in Abraham Nichols Park in Trumbull from 28 to 30 June 1781.
 An advance party was ordered to protect the exposed flank of the main army and stayed 10 to 15 mi ahead of the main French army while encamped in Newtown.
 The army was marching in the Washington–Rochambeau Revolutionary Route south to reinforce American troops under the command of General George Washington at the Siege of Yorktown.
 French coins have been found near the site of their camp in Abraham Nichols Park.

 At Yorktown

-The Legion was at Gloucester, Virginia during the Siege of Yorktown.
+The Legion was at Gloucester, Virginia during the siege of Yorktown.
 On 4 October 1781, the Legion skirmished at Gloucester with the British Legion, a Loyalist cavalry unit led by Colonel Banastre Tarleton.
 Tarleton was unhorsed, and Lauzun's Legion drove their opponents back to British lines before being ordered to withdraw by the Marquis de Choisy.
-The Legion suffered three Hussars killed and two officers and eleven Hussars wounded.
-Fifty members of Tarleton's unit were killed or wounded, including Tarleton himself.
+The Legion suffered three enlisted men killed and two officers and eleven enlisted men wounded.
+50 members of Tarleton's unit were killed or wounded, including Tarleton himself.